monkeyboyfr3sh/Software-TNC/README.md

 # Final Notes
+## Getting Started
+Follow this guide to install the STM32Cube IDE.
+This is an IDE created by ST for their boards/processors.
+The STM32Cube IDE is based on ECLIPSE add-ons and GNU C/C++ toolchain and GDB debugger.

+This guide will also step you through the process of creating a simple code to blink the onboard LD2.
+**This project is based the NUCLEO-F446RE. _Porting will need to be done for other MCUs!_**

+Guide Created by Digi-Key: https://www.digikey.com/en/maker/projects/getting-started-with-stm32-introduction-to-stm32cubeide/6a6c60a670c447abb90fd0fd78008697

 1. This repo is a slimmed version of our original GitHub repo.
 If anything seems to be missing or is not clear, visit:  https://github.com/MrLordLeon/TNCMCU
     - Keep in mind the other repo was our raw data base when working on the project for a senior design capstone project and has a lot of unecessary or intermediate information